 The Center for Public Policy, Partnerships, and Outreach (C3PO) has several areas of focus.
-The Center assists with the needed models of rules and regulations for advanced vehicles (e.g., driver assistance systems, connected and/or automated vehicles), provides research to ensure state and federal policies are based on relevant data, develops partnerships to assist in the development of new systems, and enhances VTTI’s research areas and sponsorship diversity.
-The Center works with stakeholders whose interests are affected by governmental decisions on federal, state, local, or international levels in the development and implementation of automated vehicle systems.
-The nature of this work is intended to inform policymakers as well as original equipment manufacturers and automotive suppliers on a wide range of issues related to transformational transportation technologies, including those associated with connected and automated vehicle systems, shared mobility networks, and the development of Smart City solutions, including the resiliency of these systems and networks.
-Outreach efforts —“VTTI Research in Motion” — are focused on performing applied research and ensuring the results are provided in a timely fashion to those who can benefit.
+C3PO assists with the needed models of rules and regulations for advanced vehicles (e.g., driver assistance systems and connected and/or automated vehicles), provides research to ensure state and federal policies are based on relevant data, develops partnerships to assist in the development of new systems, and enhances VTTI’s research areas and sponsorship diversity.
+The center works with stakeholders whose interests are affected by governmental decisions related to the development and implementation of automated vehicle systems at the federal, state, local, or international levels.
+C3PO work is intended to inform policymakers as well as original equipment manufacturers and automotive suppliers on a wide range of issues related to transformational transportation technologies such as connected and automated vehicle systems, shared mobility networks, and Smart City solutions, including the resiliency of these systems and networks.
+Outreach efforts —“VTTI Research in Motion” — are focused on applied research and ensuring the results are provided in a timely fashion to those who can benefit.

 Assessment, Evaluation, and Approaches to Technical Translations of FMVSS and Test Procedures That May Impact Compliance of Innovative New Vehicle Designs Associated with Automated Driving Systems

 Many Federal Motor Vehicle Safety Standards (FMVSS) were created with the underlying assumption that vehicles include standard equipment such as steering wheels, brake pedals, and driver’s seats.
-However, innovative new vehicle designs are tailored for higher levels of automated driving systems which may not need physical steering wheels or brake pedals to operate, and there may be no designated “driver’s” seat.
-Under a new NHTSA contract, C3PO will lead a team comprised of experts from the automotive, legal, and research sectors to examine the current FMVSS — particularly the crashworthiness, crash avoidance, and low-speed standards — in developing technical translations and the related testing procedure approaches for emerging innovative and non-traditional vehicle designs.
+However, innovative new vehicle designs are tailored for higher levels of automated driving systems that may not require physical steering wheels or brake pedals, or have a designated driver’s seat.
+C3PO is leading a team of experts from the automotive, legal, and research sectors to examine the current FMVSS — particularly the crashworthiness, crash avoidance, and low-speed standards — to develop technical translations and associated testing procedures for emerging innovative and non-traditional vehicle designs.

 NCHRP 20-102(07) Implications of Automation for Motor Vehicle Codes